What types of NP programs are offered at USC College of Nursing?

 How does a student know what courses to take for their program of study?

-A program adviser will help students create an individualized program of study to meet the student's needs.
+A program adviser will help students understand the program of study.
 This program of study will outline which courses the student will take in the various semesters.

 How do I find a preceptor?